dibyajyotiron/general_ledger_golang/README.md

 TODO:
 1. Test cases.
 (Integration test added, modification required)
 2. ~~BookId validation while creating operation.~~ (Done)
+3. ~~Better Config, using yaml and viper.~~ (Done)
-3. Example Ledger Client implementation to manage the ledger of a crypto trading org.
+4. Example Ledger Client implementation to manage the ledger of a crypto trading org.
-4. Customisable bookIds, based on type (asset or liability).
+5. Customisable bookIds, based on type (asset or liability).
-5. Reserve top 100 bookIds for company books.
-Migration to partition the balances table, such that below 100 ids should get in a specific partition, remaining should be partitioned based on hash (.
+6. Reserve top 100 bookIds for company books.
+Migration to partition the balances table, such that below 100 ids should get in a specific partition, remaining should be partitioned based on hash.
-6. Better file naming, code cleanup.
+7. Better file naming, code cleanup.